SONGHAVEN CONCERT SERIES:

 Typically, Songhaven’s live public concert series takes place on a Saturday afternoon once a month in Bloomsbury and also once a month in Knightsbridge.

-The concert performances at Songhaven usually run for 45 minutes, and are usually followed by a post-concert afternoon tea.
+The musical performances usually run for 45 minutes, and are followed by afternoon tea.

 Are wheelchair users able to attend?

-Can you look after my family member or can you arrange transport to/from the concert for them?
+Can you look after my family member and/or arrange transport for them?

 Songhaven is a public concert series and whilst our volunteers will actively help to make attendees comfortable, we cannot take responsibility for any one audience member or make individual transport arrangements.
 Please ensure that any person living with dementia is brought along by a companion, family member or carer to provide this extra support.